-Many people come to Websticker.com looking for “clear window stickers”.
+Many people come to Websticker looking for clear window stickers or clear decals.
 While clear material may be appropriate in a few cases, most of the time we try to talk people out of using it.
-There are several reasons this is the case, and on jobs where it is used, several details need to be kept in mind for them to be effective.
+There are several reasons this is the case, and on jobs where it is used, several important details need to be kept in mind for them to be effective.

 The reason putting your design on clear material sounds appealing to many people is that they feel it won’t be “bumper sticker looking” with a lot of white space.
-The hope is that it will look like a custom paint job of sorts of just the graphic.
-This is just not the case usually.
+The hope is that it will look like a custom paint job of just the graphic.
+This is just not the case, usually.
 Vinyl cut graphics or a basic die cut sticker can accomplish the same desired effect in a much stronger way.
-And alternatives won’t necessarily cost more.
+And, these alternatives won’t necessarily cost more.

 I discussed in a previous post my dislike for static stickers on car windows.
-Clear decals with adhesive share some of the same issues as well as there also being risk of air bubbles trapped under the material (which can show).
+Clear decals with adhesive share some of the same issues and there is also increased risk of air bubbles trapped under the material (which can show).
 The bigger the clear decals the more risk of air bubbles and problems with applying the decals.

 A usual problem with inks on clear material is that there is bleed through, even with the thickest screen printed inks.
 A window back ground appears dark from a distance and printed inks that aren’t reflecting light will wash out once applied and be difficult to see.
 White ink is essential when printing on clear material so that there is more reflected light then translucence.
 But even with white ink backing all colors, or white ink on it’s own, it still is not as bold and visible as inks printed on white or yellow vinyl.

-If you are thinking about a decal on clear material let us review your art and color options and confirm the clear will work effectively or perhaps suggest stronger alternatives.
+If you are thinking about a sticker or decal on clear material let us review your art and color options and confirm the clear will work effectively.
+Or, perhaps suggest stronger alternatives.